Swagata-Roy/Swagata-Roy/README.md

 🔗 [ORCID](https://orcid.org/0009-0008-7852-4708) • [Email Me](mailto:swagata19s18r@gmail.com)

 Computer scientist exploring the edge of intelligent systems, from privacy-preserving AI to multimodal sensing.
-I prototype ethically grounded solutions across healthcare, security, and perception—driven by reproducibility, modular design, and a deep curiosity for how machines interpret the world.
+I prototype ethically grounded solutions across healthcare, security, and perception driven by reproducibility, modular design, and a deep curiosity for how machines interpret the world.

 ## 🔥 Technologies